What Is the Bone Marrow Failure Program?

 - Sometimes, our team might have to do other tests.
 For example, we might have to get images of the inside of your child's body using a test like an ultrasound or echocardiogram .
 These use harmless, painless sound waves to look inside the body for other related problems that may be caused by conditions that also cause bone marrow failure.

 Your child's doctor will create a treatment plan that is best suited to your child's problems and needs.
 In general, treatment for bone marrow failure depends on what caused the failure, in what ways and how badly your child is affected and how your child responds to treatment.

 One important treatment option for some children is called a hematopoietic cell transplant .
 Depending on the illness that your child has, other options may also be available.
 Some of these treatments are:

 - Medicines like antithymocyte globulin (ATG) and cyclosporine

-What's special about the Bone Marrow Failure Program at Seattle Children's?
+What's Special About the Bone Marrow Failure Program at Children's?

 Seattle Children's is also working with hematologists at the University of Washington to improve the care of adults with inherited marrow failure syndromes.